matuteiglesias/journal/content/Dev/2023-10-19_Explored_Proportional_Effect_and_Log_Transformatio.md

 **🕒 19:20–20:45**
 **🏷️ Labels**: Proportional Effect, Logarithmic Transformations, Pareto Distribution, Economic Systems, Statistical Modeling
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to explore the proportional effect mechanism in distributions and the application of logarithmic transformations in data analysis.
+The session aimed to explore the proportional effect mechanism in distributions and the application of logarithmic transformations in [[data analysis]].

 ### Key Activities
 - **Proportional Effect Mechanism:** Examined its relationship with lognormal and Pareto distributions, and its role in modeling real-world phenomena.